-For additional codes and information on response to emergencies that may affect you, please refer to the Medical School Emergency Management Web Site at: http://inside.umassmed.edu/em/index.aspx.
+For additional codes and information on response to emergencies that may affect you, please refer to the Medical School Emergency Management Website.
 This site also includes information on how you will be notified of an emergency and how you can update your contact information.